-Complete assignment prompts with their corresponding rubrics are located within the Elearning/Canvas course site.
+Complete assignment prompts with their corresponding rubrics are located within the E-learning/Canvas course site.

 Analytical Viewing Responses Responses help students develop critical viewing skills.
 In each analytical response, students will propose arguments to specified prompts.
 Your weekly responses will provide concise, developed analyses establishing conversations with class discussions, viewings, and readings.
 After initial postings, students will provide meaningful comments to at least two of their classmates' responses.
-(14 x 150 words) 20% Sequence Analyses Selecting among films in the course, students will analyze short film sequences, paying particular attention to mise-en-scène, cinematography, editing, and sound.
+(14 x 150-200 words) 20% Sequence Analyses Selecting among films in the course, students will analyze short film sequences, paying particular attention to mise-en-scène, cinematography, editing, and sound.
 Your papers should demonstrate your individual understanding of how to apply specific film terminology in a short, focused discussion of a film sequence.
-(2 x 1000 words) 30% Critical Film Analysis 200/ Selecting among films and readings in the course, students will demonstrate critical reading, information synthesis, and comparative analysis.
+(2 x 1200-1500 words) 30% Critical Film Analysis Selecting among films and readings in the course, students will demonstrate critical reading, information synthesis, and comparative analysis.
 Your paper should present an original argument that engages larger critical conversations by citing theoretical essays assigned in class along with other scholarly sources found through your own research in its discussion of a film.
 In preparation for the critical research analysis, students will provide a brief proposal to generate a thesis and methodology for their prospective research.
-(2000 words) 30%

-Participation includes completing assigned readings, viewings, homework, inclass writing activities, quizzes, and discussions.
-In this discussion-based course, students are expected to regularly make significant and thoughtful contributions.
+(2000-2500 words) 30% Discussion Leader Presentation Each student will be responsible for leading a discussion about one of our course critical readings.
+The discussion will demonstrate analytical assessments and responses that lead to critical discussion questions for probing specific film themes and tropes.
+You should be able to facilitate the conversation for 10-15 minutes.
+5% Participation Participation includes completing assigned readings, viewings, homework, in- class writing activities, quizzes, and discussions.
+In this discussion-based course, 15% students are expected to regularly make significant and thoughtful contributions.
+TOTAL 100%